bciuca/bciuca.github.io/_posts/2013-04-12-freenas-timemachine.md

 5. Open the Disk Utility app (Command-SPACE to open Spotlight, type `Disk Utility`, or navigate to Applications\Utilities\Disk Utility).

-6. Insert your USB drive and unmount any partitions (see images).

-7. Open Terminal (from Spotlight, or also in the Applications\Utilities directory).
+6. Open Terminal (from Spotlight, or also in the Applications\Utilities directory).

-8. From the terminal, type `diskutil list` and you should see something like this:
+7. From the terminal, type `diskutil list` and you should see something like this:
    <pre>
     <code>
         diskutil list